otrv4/otrv4/otrv4.md

   If msgstate is `MSGSTATE_PLAINTEXT` or `MSGSTATE_FINISHED`:

-   * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.
+   * Inform the user that an unreadable encrypted message was received, and reply with an Error Message, as defined on OTRv3 protocol.

 #### Receiving an Error Message